Anderson leads Oklahoma State past No. 12 Iowa State 61-59

 Oklahoma State rallied early in the second half, and the Cowboys finally took a 55-54 lead on a pair of free throws by Anderson with just over three minutes to play.

-Oklahoma State led 60-59 in the final minute but turned the ball over when Anderson traveled after being trapped in the corner.
+Oklahoma State led 60-59 in the final minute but Anderson traveled after being trapped in the corner.
 Iowa State’s Tre King missed a 3-pointer and committed a foul on the rebound attempt.
-Oklahoma State’s Woody Newton made the first and missed the second free throw with 3.3 seconds left, and Iowa State missed a desperation heave.
+Oklahoma State’s Woody Newton made the first free throw and missed the second with 3.3 seconds left, and Iowa State missed a desperation heave.

+“When you play in the best league in the country, you have to be ready for this type of fight every night out,” Otzelberger said.

 BIG PICTURE